volCommunity/vol-django/README.md

 * Front end or full stack developers with an opinion on how to make things better: feel free to look at or raise issues or PRs.

 ## Development
+We serve everything from Django, static assets too, using whitenoise.
+If speed becomes an issue moving static assets to a CDN would be a quick win.
+The current tech stack is Python, Django 1.11, Bootstrap 4, Django REST Framework, and PostgreSQL.
+All these things could change any moment as this is in prototyping stage.

 ### Installation
 We use the amazing <a href=https://github.com/kennethreitz/pipenv>Pipenv</a> to manage <a href=http://docs.python-guide.org/en/latest/dev/virtualenvs/>virtualenvs:</a>